alastria/anti-pandemia/docs_src/considerations/easy_onboarding_entities.md

 The entity has to provide proof of a bi-directional relationship between the controller of an Internet domain and a DID via cryptographically verifiable signatures that are linked to a DID's key material.

-The details can be found in the DIF document ['Well Known DID Configuration'](https://identity.foundation/specs/did-configuration/) but essentially it consists in the following:
+The details can be found in the DIF document ['Well Known DID Configuration'](https://identity.foundation/specs/did-configuration/) but essentially it means that the DID Configuration resource MUST exist at the domain root, in the IETF 8615 Well-Known Resource directory, as follows.

-The DID Configuration resource MUST exist at the domain root, in the IETF 8615 Well-Known Resource directory, as follows:
+Assume that an entity has the following domain: `example.com`.

-Assume that an entity has the following domain: `example.com` Then at the URL `https://www.example.com/.well-known/did-configuration` there should be a document like the following, with a JSON object containing a DID string and cryptographic proof (in the form of a JWT signed with the specified DID's keys) that verifies **the domain controller and the DID controller are the same entity**.
+Then at the URL `https://www.example.com/.well-known/did-configuration` there should be a document like the following, with a JSON object containing a DID string and cryptographic proof (in the form of a JWT signed with the specified DID's keys) that verifies **the domain controller and the DID controller are the same entity**.

 ```json